ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 height during optical flow navigation.
 Set to 0 to use the barometer or to 1 to use the range finder.
 If set to 1,the vehicle will attempt to maintain a constant height relative to the terrain, which is the default behaviour during optical flow navigation.
+Warning : EK2_ALT_SOURCE = 1 is only suitable for low altitude and
+low speed operation over flat surfaces, not for up and away flight.
+To use range finder at lower altitudes and barometer for up and away flight, set EK2_ALT_SOURCE = 0 and use the RNG_USE_HGT parameter.

 EKF_EAS_GATE
 --------------